Thyroid Surgery

 Incision site:

 The skin glue will peel off on its own in 6-10 days.
-After that you can apply you can use Mederma or lotion with Vitamin E 3-6 times a day to the wound.
-Try not to have sun exposure to the wound for about 1-2 months (especially during summer months), such as it will cause skin discoloration in the wound area and it will look different from the other skin areas.
+After that, you can apply scar cream (usually silicone-based), Mederma, or lotion with Vitamin E 3-6 times a day to the wound.
+Try not to expose the wound to sunlight for about 1-2 months (especially during summer months), as this can cause skin discoloration in the wound area and make it look different from the surrounding skin.

 Physical restrictions:

 It is better not to drive for several days if you feel uncomfortable moving your neck.
 Do not drive if you are taking narcotics such as Percocet or Vicodin.
-There are no significant physical restrictions, but it is not advisable to do any stretch exercises to your neck for 2-3 weeks.
-Most of the patients resume their normal physical activities within day after the surgery.
+There are no significant physical restrictions, but it is not advisable to perform any neck-stretching exercises for 2-3 weeks.
+Most patients resume their regular physical activities within a day of surgery.

 Shower:

-You can take shower in 2 days after the surgery.
-Do not scratch or peel off the skin glue, just wipe it with the towel.
+You can take a shower 2 days after the surgery.
+Do not scratch or peel off the skin glue; wipe it with the towel.

 Pathology report: